ferreiratiago/js-wtf/operators.md

 ```

 ### Why?
-This is not a problem to be fair.
+This is not a problem of JavaScript to be fair.

 **This is because computers can only natively store integers and therefore need some way to represent decimal numbers.
-This representation comes with some degree of inaccuracy. - [Source](http://0.30000000000000004.com/)** That's why we get the problem described above.
+This representation comes with some degree of inaccuracy. - [Source](http://0.30000000000000004.com/)**

 In detail, the values `0.1` and `0.2` translate into the fractional values of `1/10` and `1/5` which are both repeating numbers on a binary representation.
 When we do math on repeating decimals, we end up with leftovers which carry over when converting our base 2 result into a base 10 number.